peteroupc/peteroupc.github.io/uniformsum.md

-# Arbitrary-Precision Samplers for the Sum of Uniform Random Numbers
+# Arbitrary-Precision Samplers for the Sum and Ratio of Uniform Random Numbers

 [**Peter Occil**](mailto:poccil14@gmail.com)

-This page presents new algorithms to sample the sum of uniform(0, 1) random numbers, with the help of [**partially-sampled random numbers**](https://peteroupc.github.io/exporand.html), with arbitrary precision and without relying on floating-point arithmetic.
+This page presents new algorithms to sample the sum of uniform(0, 1) random numbers and the ratio of two uniform(0, 1) random numbers, with the help of [**partially-sampled random numbers**](https://peteroupc.github.io/exporand.html), with arbitrary precision and without relying on floating-point arithmetic.
 See that page for more information on some of the algorithms made use of here, including **SampleGeometricBag** and **FillGeometricBag**.

 <a id=About_the_Uniform_Sum_Distribution></a>
 ## About the Uniform Sum Distribution